radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/import-configuration-file.md

 ## Next steps

-After reading this guide you should have an understanding of the steps required to import a configuration file to an existing environment, either from the *Environment's* home screen or from a specific environments *Details*.
+After reading this guide you should have an understanding of the steps required to import a configuration file to an existing environment, either from the *Environment's* home screen or from a specific environment's detailed view.
 To learn how to export a configuration file, review the guide on **exporting a configuration file**.

 ### Related documentation